Handbook

 Discipline situations that arise which are not covered by these guidelines will be handled on a case-by-case basis.
 Behaviors that are willful and disruptive or potentially harmful are included.
 Unique or special situations may call for an adjustment in the discipline policies to meet the school and/or district’s needs.

-● In-School Suspension –Students may be prohibited from attending a class or activity for a period of time not to exceed five days for each violation of school district rules, regulations or policies.
+- In-School Suspension (ISS) – Students may be prohibited from attending a class or activity for a period of time not to exceed five days for each violation of school district rules, regulations or policies.

-● Mediation - Bringing two parties involved in a conflict together to settle the dispute.
+- Mediation - Bringing two or more parties involved in a conflict together to settle the dispute.

-● Suspension -An action taken by school administrators under the district’s discipline policy, which prohibits a pupil from attending school for a period of no more than 10 school days.
+- Suspension - An action taken by school administrators under the district’s discipline policy, which prohibits a pupil from attending school for a period of no more than 10 school days.
 The suspension period may be extended by an additional five days with a parent conference.
 A re-entry conference must occur before the pupil returns to school.
-This conference will include the pupil and his/her parent/guardian and any school official deemed necessary.
+This conference will include the pupil and their parent/guardian and any school official deemed necessary.

 Office Visits